AuroraD-Hub/ExpRobLab-assignment1/README.md

 Since these are not optimal approaches for a in real life survaillance robot, these aspects need improvements.
 One solution is to make `planner` and `controller` as [ROS Action](http://wiki.ros.org/actionlib) instead of Service: whenever a stimulus is given, robot can react immediately (making synchronisation between nodes not programmer-dependant) and current state can be preempted (`planner` and `controller` nodes are not blocking anymore).
 These improvements will be developped in *ExpRobLab Assignment 2*.

+There is another problem I was not able to solve as can be seen in [Running code explanation section](#running-code-explanation): when the state machine goes in *RandomMoving* state the second time, an error occurs.
+This is due to the fact that the API doesn't remove previous instance of `isIn` object property while the `controller' command to replace it with a new instance.
+In fact, it can be seen in the `controller` terminal that the ontology says Robot1 is in two different location even if it is not logically possible.